AdobeDocs/experience-manager-65.fr-FR/help/assets/video.md

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load]**.
 See [Obtain a URL for an Asset](/help/assets/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome, or Safari can then natively play back the video. -->

-   Suivez les instructions à l’écran d’un site pour créer et enregistrer votre fichier WebVTT.
+   Suivez maintenant les instructions à l’écran pour créer et enregistrer votre fichier WebVTT.
 Lorsque vous avez terminé, copiez le contenu du fichier de sous-titres et collez-le dans un éditeur de texte brut, puis enregistrez-le avec une extension de fichier `.vtt`.

    >[!NOTE]
    >